18F/unit-testing-node/_pages/components/slack-client.md

 For our purposes, the `options` argument of both [`http.request()`](https://nodejs.org/api/http.html#http_http_request_options_callback) and [`https.request()`](https://nodejs.org/api/https.html#https_https_request_options_callback) are identical.
-So let's add a utility function to compose options from a `SlackClient` instance, the Slack Web API method name, and the API method
+So add a utility function to compose options from a `SlackClient` instance, the Slack Web API method name, and the API method
 parameters: